qwertie/loyc.net/les/juxtaposition-discussion.md

 ### Should there be a keyword list?

 Unfortunately, the `#` (or `'`) would make LES look different from most C-like languages.
-If it's super important for the code to look "natural", we could introduce a set of keywords to cover the most common cases where this syntax would be needed: `fn function property struct class enum interface type data trait alias namespace` - with two function keywords to cover the Javascript and Rust camps.
+If it's super important for the code to look "natural", we could introduce a set of keywords to cover the most common cases where this syntax would be needed: `fn function proc property struct class enum interface type data template trait alias namespace` - with two function keywords to cover the Javascript and Rust camps, and perhaps `proc` for good measure.
 These keywords would be treated as if they started with `#`/`'`, and ordinary identifiers with those names could be specified with `@`, i.e. `class` means `#class` or `'class`, and `@class` means `class`.

 We could also add a few others like `return import using case throw`, but we have to draw the line somewhere since it's impossible to specify a set with enough stuff to satisfy everyone.